Crab Rangoon Pizza is an easy to make, fun fusion of two popular comfort foods. It might sound a bit weird, but they work REALLY well together!

 We're fans of easy recipes when we're craving something NOW.

 Feel free to add wonton chips or fried wonton strips to your own crab rangoon pizza, if you'd like!

 The Final Crab Rangoon Pizza Result

 This was fantastic!
 A ton of flavour, a great alternative to traditional pizza flavours and textures.

-We made this gluten free, utilizing "Caulipower" crusts, but you can use any pre-made pizza crust or crust recipe that you like.
+The first time we made this, ir was gluten free, utilizing "Caulipower" frozen pizza crusts (a cauliflower crust,) but you can use any pre-made pizza crust or crust recipe that you like.

 While I think thin crust works well with the idea of Rangoon, I think a thicker, softer crust would hit the comfort food feeling even more than this already did - I'm definitely going to try it that way in the future!

 Update: We did end up making it on a thick crust next time, and it was fantastic!
 Have since updated the post with photos of that one, as well!